flinz/airflow-pydantic-dags/README.md

 params.
 Currently, only non-nested fields are exposed as single items, everything else will become a json parameter.

-[!NOTE]
+[!NOTE]\
 Validation of params by Pydantic when submitting through the UI and CLI is **currently** not done at time of DAG run creation.
+This will be part of a future update.
+The current assumption is that, the first time you need to access your parameters, you will fail.
+See point just below for how to achieve this earlier.

-To achieve early failure of your PydanticDAG `dag` for invalid parameters, do one of the following:
+To achieve systematic early failure of your PydanticDAG `dag` for invalid parameters, do one of the following:

 - use `PydanticDAG(add_validation_task=True)`: this will add a task (without dependencies) to your DAG that validates the params